 Gardening, in itself, could produce some of the healthiest, unprocessed foods to put in your body.
 This is the most obvious way gardening can improve your health, but that’s just scratching the surface of the many benefits of creating and maintaining a garden.
-Getting your hands dirty and being in touch with beautiful, living plants can promote positivity for the mind, body and soul.
+Getting your hands dirty and being in touch with beautiful, living plants can promote positivity for the mind, body, and soul.
 Think about it, you’re bringing things to life by nourishing, watering and putting in the effort to get your plants flourishing.
 But, how can it improve your health?

 Mental and Emotional Health

 Maintaining your garden comes with physical labor that can sometimes be a nuisance after a long day at work or school.
 It’s, a lot of the time, necessary so that your plants don’t die, so we have to put up with it.
-However, once we get into the grove of things it can be quite soothing.
+However, once we get into the groove of things it can be quite soothing.
 Putting your hands to work to dig up some soil, water your plants, pull up roots and generally maintain your garden is a personal activity that allows you to focus.

 Stress and Anxiety